-In 2014, the year that I turned 50 -- just like everyone who turns 50 -- I decided to make a major career change.
-(I also decided to move to a tiny house on an island in Mexico, but that's a different, shorter, story.)
+In 2014, the year I turned 50, just like everyone else who turns 50, I decided to make a major career change.
 I wanted to "get back into computers," whatever that meant.
-Become a programmer, or a web developer -- not a designer -- someone who could make things that actually did stuff on the Internet.
+I wanted to become a person who could make things that actually did stuff on the Internet.

-I had a bit of a background in computers, from way back before the Internet was born.
-My first job out of college was working at Lotus Technical Support and teaching people how to use Lotus 1-2-3, Magellan, and Agenda.
-Then I went solo and became a "Certified Lotus Notes Application Developer."
-I made some great "groupware" applications for companies like State Street Global Advisors, Giga Information Group (bought by Forrester Research), and First Security (bought by Securitas).
+But where to start?
+I had some background in computers, from way back before the Internet became the big kahuna.
+My first job out of college was at Lotus Technical Support.
+I taught people how to use Lotus 1-2-3, Lotus Magellan, and Lotus Agenda.
+Then Lotus Notes came along, and blew everything else out of the water.
+Eventually, I went solo and became a "Certified Lotus Notes Application Developer."
+During the late 80s and early 90s, I made some great "groupware" applications for companies like State Street Global Advisors, Giga Information Group (now Forrester Research), and First Security (now Securitas).

 ...
 That's OK, kids.
 You don't need to know what those "Lotus" products were.
 Let's just say they were the vinyl records of the personal computer's Mesozoic era: primitive, by today's standards, yet oh-so-superior in so many ways to what we have today.